MicrosoftDocs/learn/learn-pr/wwl-sci/design-strategy-for-secure-server-client-endpoints/includes/4-specify-security-requirements-for-mobile-devices-clients.md

 #### Device settings

 Besides the app isolation and protection on the device, you also need to ensure that the device's settings are securely configured.
-With the Mobility and Security feature you can manage and secure mobile devices when they're connected to your Microsoft 365 organization.
+With the Mobility and Security feature, you can manage and secure mobile devices when they're connected to your Microsoft 365 organization.
 Mobile devices like smartphones and tablets that are used to access work email, calendar, contacts, and documents play a big part in making sure that employees get their work done anytime, from anywhere.
 So, it's critical that you help protect your organization's information when people use devices.
-You can use Basic Mobility and Security to set device security policies and access rules, and to wipe mobile devices if they're lost or stolen.
+You can use Basic Mobility and Security to set device security policies and access rules.
+You can also use it to wipe mobile devices if they're lost or stolen.

 Basic Mobility and Security can help you secure and manage mobile devices like iPhones, iPads, Androids, and Windows Phones used by licensed Microsoft 365 users in your organization.
 You can create mobile device management policies with settings that can help control access to your organization's Microsoft 365 email and documents for supported mobile devices and apps.
 If a device is lost or stolen, you can remotely wipe the device to remove sensitive organizational information.